ostafen/digler/README.md

 Precompiled binaries will be available for Linux, macOS, and Windows on the Releases page.

+### Supported File Types

+Digler allows for the recovery of lost or deleted files based on their unique headers and footers, even when file system metadata is corrupted or missing.
+Below is a list of all currently supported file formats:

+- **Documents**: docx, xlsx, pdf
+- **Images**: jpg, png, gif, bmp, tiff, raw
+- **Audio**: mp3, wav, flac
+- **Archives**: zip

 ### License

 Digler is released under the **MIT License**.